Updated: September 4, 2018

 If the Stipulation is signed by all parties, and does not need the judge’s signature to be effective, the document type should be 'Stipulation'—this document type does not put the document into judicial review.
 All stipulations to alter scheduling orders, to vacate a trial date, or any other matter likely to affect the Court or its schedule require the judge’s signature.
 When in doubt, counsel should file a stipulation as one requiring the judge’s signature.

-PRETRIAL STIPULATIONS: Counsel are expected to utilize Superior Court Civil Form 46 for Pretrial Stipulations.
+Counsel are required to utilize Superior Court Civil Form 46 for Pretrial Stipulations.
 All legal or evidentiary issues worthy of pretrial identification and focus should be identified in the stipulation with brief citation(s) of legal authorities relied upon.
 Legal issues raised in the pretrial stipulation will be resolved at the pretrial conference wherever possible.
 Issues that could have been raised at the pretrial conference, or in the pretrial stipulation, but are not, are likely to be deemed waived.

-JURY INSTRUCTIONS: Proposed jury instructions are due the Wednesday before the trial date.
+Proposed jury instructions are due the Wednesday before the trial date.
 Counsel shall discuss and attempt to agree upon appropriate jury instructions.
 If any instruction or portion of an instruction is disputed, or if the parties are requesting alternate instructions, counsel shall include within the proposed instruction a citation to the legal authorities counsel contends support his or her client’s position.
 Parties may submit during trial additional proposed instructions that may be justified by the evidence presented, or circumstances arising, during trial.

 Judge LeGrow will conduct a conference with counsel at 9:00 a.m. the morning trial begins to discuss jury instructions and any other last-minute issues.